 - Use lots of flour on the work surface when shaping the rolls, or it will deflate the rolls and make a mess.

 - Don't have cornmeal?
 Use semolina or grits instead.

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!

 - Dump the bread flour into the bowl of a stand mixer.
 Add the salt and yeast on opposite sides of the bowl, then stir in each one with your finger.
 The salt can kill or slow down the yeast's growth if it touches the yeast directly.

 - Pour the olive oil and half of the water onto the flour and begin mixing with the paddle attachment on low speed.
-Trickle in the remaining water until the dough is extremely sticky and is about the consistency of a very thick batter.
+Trickle in the remaining water until the mixture is extremely sticky and is about the consistency of a very thick batter.
 You might not need all the water.

-- Preheat the oven to 415 F. Line two 11 by 17-inch cookie sheets with parchment paper.
+- Preheat the oven to 415°F. Line two 11 by 17-inch cookie sheets with parchment paper.

 - Generously dust a large wooden cutting board with a thick layer of bread flour and semolina.
-Carefully turn the plastic container upside down and gently pour the ciabatta dough onto the floured board.
+Carefully turn the plastic container upside down and gently pour the dough onto the floured board.